daizuozhuo/CustomerPrediction/README.md

 ##Classifiers:
 * [x] random forests

-   Area 0.67.
+   Area 0.68.
 Generally, entropy performs well than gini index and directly proportional to the number of estimators.

 * [ ] boosted trees
 * [ ] logistic regression
 * [x] SGD classifier

 ##Evaluation:
-* [ ] 2-fold cross-validataion approach
+* [x] k-fold cross-validataion approach

+   can replace k with any number, default is 3